Sylvie Poinsot

 ARTISTIC BIOGRAPHY

-• 2025: Ambassador of Mediterranean Art Award, organized by the Alessandro Costanza-Palermo Foundation, Carini Castle (Palermo)
+• 2025: Ambassador of Mediterranean Art Prize (Ambasciatore dell'Arte del Mediterraneo), organized by the Alessandro Costanza Foundation – Carini Castle, Palermo (Italy).

-• 2019: Oscar della Creativita, Art-Expo Gallery, Hôtel de Paris, Monte Carlo.
+• 2019: Oscar of Creativity (Oscar della creatività), Art-Expo Gallery, Hôtel de Paris, Monte Carlo.

 SOLO EXHIBITIONS